The Eliza Effect is an indie band from Louisville, Kentucky.

 The Beatles

 I was very late to appreciating The Beatles.
-Their music being so ubiquitous - in advertisements, in movies, in the grocery stores, in the elevator, and even in the bathroom.
-It's sort of like AD blindness when browsing the web.
+Their music being so ubiquitous - in advertisements, movies, grocery stores, elevators, and even in the bathroom.
+It can be sort of like AD blindness.

 Of course I already knew a lot of their tunes, and understood that they were classics.
 I just didn't know much about them.
 At some point though when I realized how many great artists have been influenced by them, I felt a bit embarrassed I hadn't taken the deep dive yet.